White Paper v1.1 · December 2025

 Photogrammetry (Stage 2)

 Large surveys can be partitioned into spatial blocks for parallel processing.
 OpenDroneMap supports distributed mode; Pix4D offers cluster licensing.
-For Phase 1 pilot (50K palms), single-node processing is sufficient.
+For Phase 1 pilot (~5,000 acres), single-node processing is sufficient.
 Parallelization path available when survey volume or frequency increases.

 ML Inference (Stages 3-5)